Submental and Jowl Liposuction

 - Extra submental fat is often seen in heavy individuals and often presents as a “double chin”.
-Normal-weighted individuals might also have visible fat in the region, particularly with the loss of elasticity associated with aging.
-It might also just be genetic.
+Normal-weighted individuals might possibly also have visible fat in the region, particularly with the loss of elasticity associated with aging.
+It might possibly also just be genetic.

 - Jowls look like the accumulation of fat on the lower cheek overlying the jaw bone and are more commonly and prominently found in people over 50 years of age.
 They are undeniable signs of aging and are accentuated by loss of collagen and loss of contour of the mandible.

 - In adds to to removing fat, submental liposuction causes contraction of the skin.
 This helps to regain the tightness and smoothness of youthful skin.